isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/2-away-from-the-bustle.md

 <div>20080000045 - 0006</div>
 </div>

-The Gardens introduced the Para Rubber (Hevea brasiliensis) plant, which brought about great prosperity to the Southeast Asian region with rubber trade during the early 20th century.
-It also became a powerhouse for orchid hybridisation research which put Singapore as one of the world’s leading orchids exporter.
+The Gardens introduced the Para rubber (_Hevea brasiliensis_) plant, which brought great prosperity to Southeast Asia with the growth of the rubber trade during the early 20th century.
+It also became a powerhouse for orchid hybridisation research, which put Singapore among the world’s leading orchid exporters.

 <hr>